open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[3]:** Determined by using the first of the following that applies

 - The [primary server name](#http-server-definitions) of the matched virtual host.
-SHOULD only include host identifier.
+MUST only include host identifier.
 - Host identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.